neondatabase/website/content/docs/guides/sequelize.md

 };
 ```

-To make the `sequelize` CLI aware of the path to the new configuration file, we need to create a `.sequelizerc` file at the project root, and add the following code to it.
+To make the `sequelize` CLI aware of the path to the new configuration file, we need to create a `.sequelizerc` file at the project root and add the following code:

 ```javascript
 // .sequelizerc